QUT-AIML/Constitution/Role-Descriptions.md

 > [!NOTE]
 > Technical expertise required or proven interest in AI & ML, 3-5 hours per week, in-person event attendance expected

-The Projects Director works alongside the Projects Manager to set the vision and strategic direction for club projects, devising initiatives for members to pursue and guiding the overall roadmap.
+The Projects Director works to set the vision and strategic direction for club projects, devising initiatives for members to pursue and guiding the overall roadmap.

 Responsibilities:
 - Define the long-term vision and objectives for club projects, shaping the overall direction of technical initiatives throughout the year.